xionluhnis/knitskel/README.md

 A more general strategy would be to output [Knitout](https://github.com/textiles-lab/knitout/) code and use an available backend for your machine.
 This is not done yet but should be reasonably easy to implement since our system outputs code for whole beds / courses at once, which is quite more regular than general Knitout code.

-## Licensing

-So far, most of the source code is the creation of [Alexandre Kaspar](http://w-x.ch).
-Feel free to contact me if you have commercial interests.

-As-is, you are free to use it for research purposes (or your own private purposes), but not commercially.

 ## References

 If you make use of this software, we would be grateful if you can cite us: